 A. You can have both.
-The size of the subsidy is based on the cost of a silver plan, but you can apply it toward purchasing a platinum policy.
+The size of the subsidy is based on the cost of a silver plan, but you can apply it toward purchasing a platinum policy (or a bronze or gold policy — the subsidy can be applied to any metal level, on-exchange plan, but not to catastrophic plans).
 If you buy a plan that’s more expensive than the second-lowest-cost Silver plan (the benchmark plan), you’ll pay more than the percentage of your income deemed “affordable” by the ACA.
 But the total cost of the premium will still be reduced by the same amount of subsidy you’d have received if you had purchased the benchmark plan.

 As an example, if the benchmark plan is $300/month and your subsidy amount based on that plan is $200/month, you can apply that $200/month to any Bronze, Silver, Gold, or Platinum plan available in the exchange.
 If you buy the benchmark plan, you’ll pay $100/month.
 If you buy a plan that retails for $500/month, you’ll pay $300/month.
 And if you buy a plan that retails for $225/month, you’ll pay just $25/month.